-Lines 3a through 3j.
+Lines 3a through 3h.
 To figure the amount of R&D deductions to apportion to each statutory grouping, divide the gross sales apportioned to the statutory grouping by the worldwide gross sales for the product line.
 Multiply the result by the R&D deductions to be apportioned.

-Note: If the corporation owns an interest in more than one 10/50 PFIC, had section 901(j) income from more than one sanctioned country, or had income re-sourced by treaty for more than one country, see Computer-Generated Schedule H on page 8.
+Note.
+If the corporation had section 901(j) income from more than one sanctioned country or had income re-sourced by treaty for more than one country, see Computer-Generated Schedule H on page 8.